Setting up the psiTurk Docker container

 don’t want to have the experiment files nested one directory down.
 So

-we want to map the nested psiturk-example
+we want to map the nested psiturk-example directory on the host

-directory inside of the container.
+machine to the /psiturk directory inside of the container.

 You should now be looking at a shell prompt for the Docker container,

-command you should see the experiment files:
+and if you run the ls command you should see the experiment files:

 config.txt custom.py herokuapp.py herokuapp.pyc Procfile requirements.txt runtime.txt static templates